Stability of Squashed Kaluza-Klein Black Holes: summary and discussion

 We have studied the stability of squashed Kaluza-Klein (SqKK) black holes.
 By utilizing the symmetry $U(2)$ of the SqKK black holes, we have obtained the master equations for the metric perturbations labeled by $(J=0,M=0,K=0,\pm 1,\pm 2)$ and $(J,M,K=\pm (J+2) )$.
 We have proved the stability of SqKK black holes for these perturbations.
 Strictly speaking, we have not shown the stability of SqKK black holes completely, because we have analyzed the restricted modes.
 Empirically, the instability appear in the lower modes.
 For example, Gregory-Laflamme instability appears in a s-wave.
 Therefore, our result for $(J=0,M=0,K=0,\pm 1,\pm 2)$ modes gives a strong evidence for stability of the SqKK black holes.

 Our stability analysis suggests that the SqKK black holes deserve to be taken seriously as realistic black holes in the Kaluza-Klein spacetime.
-Because of the stability, the SqKK black holes would be good idealization of black holes created in colliders or in the cosmic history.
-If so, we can observe the extra dimension through Hawking radiation or quasi-normal modes~\cite{Ishihara:2007ni,Konoplya:2007}.
+Because of the stability, the SqKK black holes could be created in colliders or in the cosmic history.
+If so, we can observe the extra dimension through Hawking radiation or quasi-normal modes~\cite{Ishihara:2007ni,Ishihara:2008re}.
 Namely, the SqKK black holes could be a window to the extra dimension.

 There are several directions to be studied.
-Our method can be applicable to other $U(2)$ symmetric spacetimes such as five-dimensional Myers-Perry black holes with equal angular momenta~\cite{Murata:2007}.
+Our method can be applicable to other $U(2)$ symmetric spacetimes such as five-dimensional Myers-Perry black holes with equal angular momenta\footnote{In the case of odd dimensions greater than five, gravitational perturbations of Myers-Perry black holes with equal angular momenta are discussed in \cite{Kunduri:2006qa}.}~\cite{Murata:2008yx}.
 The rotating SqKK black holes~\cite{Wang:2006nw} has also the symmetry $U(2)$.
 It is known that the rotation of black holes induces the superradiant instability for massive scalar fields.
 Since Kaluza-Klein modes of gravitational perturbation are regarded as massive fields from the 4-dimensional point of view, the rotating SqKK black holes may show the superradiant instability.
 It is interesting to study if it occurs or not by using our formalism.
-As to other direction, the generalization of squashed black hole to higher dimensions is intriguing.
+As an another direction, it is intriguing to study squashed black holes in higher dimensions.